johnspade/GolemMediaTrackerBot/README.md

 ## Disclaimer

 Golem Cloud is currently in preview for developers.
 This bot is a proof of concept and is not intended to store important information.
-Currently, added entities are only stored in the bot's memory in Golem Cloud.